-- (a) In the definition Zone the distance is changed to two hull lengths. - (b) The second sentence of rule 18.2(b) is changed to 'If a boat is clear ahead when she reaches the zone, or she later becomes clear ahead when another boat passes head to wind, the boat clear astern at that moment shall thereafter give her mark-room.' - (c) Rule 18.4 is deleted. - (d) Add new rule 23.3: 'A boat that has finished shall not act to interfere with a boat that has not finished.' - (e) Add new rule 23.4: 'When boats in different races meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own race.'
+- (a) Rule 17.2 is changed to 'Except on a beat to windward, while a boat is less than two of her hull lengths from a leeward boat, she shall not sail below her proper course unless she gybes.' - (a) In the definition Zone the distance is changed to two hull lengths. - (b) The first second sentence of rule 18.2(c) 18.2(b) is changed to 'If a boat was is clear ahead at the time when she reached reaches the zone, or she later became becomes clear ahead when another boat passed passes head to wind, the boat clear astern at that moment shall thereafter keep clear give her markroom.' - (c) Rule 18.4 is deleted. - (d) Add new rule 23.3: 'A boat that has finished shall not act to interfere with a boat that has not finished.' - (e) Add new rule 23.4: 'When boats in different races meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own race.'